motion/orbit/notes/next.md

+- search results date strategy:
+  - do separators based on time periods:
+  - do by day for first week within the current month
+  - do by month after that
 - slack search needs to be not one big paragraph
 - and needs to show name next to message in the main pane
 - "in (location)" nlp for slack rooms especially